TOK seminars and workshops

 June 2015, ST JULIAN’S SCHOOL, LISBON.
-A whole day TOK student seminar for several of the international schools in Lisbon.
+A whole day TOK student seminar for five of the international schools in Lisbon.

 Michael Dunn went to school in Cambridge, and university at Edinburgh, where he majored in history, and was awarded an MA with honours.
 He did his PGCE at Exeter University, spending his first couple of years as a teacher in London.
 Then he moved abroad, and worked in top international schools in Latin America for the next decade.
 He is based for most of the year in Lima, Peru, where he is head of TOK at Newton College, although he spends January and February in Europe.